Yes on Term Limits v. Savage: "Yes on Term Limits" position

 In its final reply brief on February 28, YTL argued, "Defendants claim without proof that there is something peculiarly poisonous about nonresidents.
 Defendants also claim that Oklahoma has absolute dominion over petition circulation because each Oklahoma petition circulator has somehow been commandeered as an agent of the state, holding official appointments for which Defendants now have a new name: 'verifiers.'
 But by fabricating an unwieldy process to challenge signatures, Oklahoma cannot dislodge petition circulation from the zenith of First Amendment protection, a status this mode of expression enjoys under Meyer, Buckley, and their progeny."

 The final brief contested the assertion by Edmondson that the challenged residency requirement was narrowly tailored, claiming instead, "...a blanket ban on circulation is not the narrow tailoring required by the First Amendment.
 Short of a ban, Oklahoma has a range of less restrictive options for addressing any specific problem it can prove has infected its petitioning process.
 Wholesale abrogation of nonresident circulation does not comport with the First Amendment."

-Poll Data

-This question was posted in Tulsa World:

-Oklahoma's Constitution currently limits the governor to two four-year terms in office and limits legislators to no more than 12 years combined service in the House and/or Senate.
-Do you think term limits should: